kassonlab/brer-md/README.md

 This is a simple C++ extension module that can be attached to a GROMACS molecular dynamics (MD) simulator through the gmxapi Python interface.
-The module is necessary for research workflows based on the `run_brer` Python package.
-See https://github.com/kassonlab/run_brer for more information.
+The module is necessary for research workflows based on the `brer` Python package.
+See https://github.com/kassonlab/brer-md for more information.

 Once you have identified your compilers and Python installation (or virtual environment), use `cmake` to configure, build, and install.